Fawaz20/Fawaz20/README.md

 - 👋 Hi, I’m Fawaz @Fawaz20
-- 👀 I’m interested in data science
+- 👀 Working on an AI project to aid research paper generation as part of my final year project
 - 🌱 I’m currently learning python, and its applications in data science
-- 📚 I'm reading Engineering at Durham University, in my third year (of an integrated masters programme)
+- 📚 I'm reading Mechanical Engineering at Durham University, in my fourth year (of an integrated masters programme)
 - 💞️ I’m looking to collaborate on basic data science projects, with a preference within the enginering field
 - 📫 Reach me via my Linkedin - www.linkedin.com/in/fawazzaman